eslint/eslint/docs/src/use/configure/configuration-files-new.md

 Here, the configuration object excludes files ending with `.config.js` except for `eslint.config.js`.
 That file still has `semi` applied.

-If `ignores` is used without `files` and any other setting, then the configuration object applies to all files except the ones specified in `ignores`, for example:
+If `ignores` is used without `files` and there are other keys (such as `rules`), then the configuration object applies to all files except the ones specified in `ignores`, for example:

 ```js
 export default [